zznyjidi/force-you-to-play-osu/README.md

 ## How to Remove

 If you used any of the helper/script to install, all the files will be saved to your user's home directory, just kill payload.exe in task manager and remove the payload files.
+(Some files may not be there)
+- payload.zip
 - payload.exe
 - payload.build
 - payload.onefile-build
 - payload.dist
-- payload.zip

 And If osu! is installed with the payload, there will be a install.exe at the same folder.
 It is the installer for osu!lazer.